Nitrokey/nitrokey-documentation/pro/windows/viscosity-configuration-with-openvpn.md

 ## Prerequisites

 For this guide, you will need an OpenVPN remote server installed and configured for clients.
-For the purpose of this document, we have used OpenVPN 2.49 installed on a Debian 10 server, hosted by AWS.
+For the purpose of this document, we have used OpenVPN 2.49 installed on a Debian 10 server.

 To read about how to configure OpenVPN to authenticate with Nitrokey Pro, you might consult the following [documentation](https://docs.nitrokey.com/storage/linux/openvpn-configuration-with-easyrsa.html), as we will just cover the way to configure the [Viscosity client](https://www.sparklabs.com/viscosity/) in this guide.

 You will also need the following:

-- A Nitrokey Pro 2 (or Storage 2)
+- A Nitrokey Pro 2 or Nitrokey Storage 2
 - Client's private key `client.key` loaded on the Nitrokey
 - Client's certificate `client.crt` loaded on the Nitrokey
 - The Certificate Authority file, i.e. `CA.crt` file used for your OpenVPN setup